-- complete the online Stage 1 nomination form through the online portal - address all eligibility and assessment criteria - provide all the information requested including: - the contact details of two supporters and, if required, the contact details of an additional supporter for the sole purpose of confirming each nominee's Indigeneity - the contact details of two independent referees.
-The nominator must contact independent referees to gain their commitment to provide a referee report before submitting the Stage 1 nomination - all necessary attachments, as outlined in section 6.3.1.
+- complete the online Stage 1 nomination form through the online portal - address all eligibility and assessment criteria - provide all the information requested including:

+- the contact details of two supporters - the contact details of two independent referees.
+The nominator must contact independent referees to gain their commitment to provide a referee report on the template provided by the department before submitting the Stage 1 nomination.
+One independent referee must be based overseas for Prime Minister's Prize for Science and Prime Minister's Prize for Innovation - a detailed justification for consideration by the Program Delegate, if a 'Request Not to Assess' is submitted as part of the nomination - all necessary attachments, as outlined in section 6.3.1.